atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 The default parameters of the CloudFormation template will result in a VPC with:
 * 2 tiers of subnets: A public and a private tier.
 * 3 subnets for each tier.
+* Each subnet in each tier is mapped to a distinct Availability Zone (AZ).

 To keep things simple, you can size the subnets identically.

-The AWS CloudFormation template that you'll use in the next step to provision the VPC, supports the following CIDR block related parameters:
+The AWS CloudFormation template that you'll use in the next step to provision the VPC supports the following CIDR block related parameters.

 |CIDR Block    |CloudFormation Parameter Name|Purpose|
 |--------------|-----------------------------|-------|